itsVicki-yuqi/YelpCamp/README.md

 * Authentication:

-  * User login with username and password
+  * User login and sign-up with username and password

-  * Admin sign-up with admin code

 * Authorization: